Considering Footprints for your child? Here’s what you need to do next.

 Book Fees are payable annually and non-refundable.

 A placement Test Fee is charged for administering a placement test for students before enrolment.
 It is non-refundable.
-If a student enrols at Footprints, the cost of the placement test is deducted from tuition fees.

 Cambridge Exam Fees: Footprints administers Cambridge International Examinations annually.
 These exams have a fee applied in the following years: